nicklemmon/recipes/_recipes/sweet-potato-casserole.md

 ---

 1. Melt butter in shallow 1 1/2-quart casserole.
 Combine remaining ingredients and pour into greased casserole dish.
-2.Bake at 350 for one hour.
+2. Bake at 350 for one hour.